aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/get-borders/_index.md

 type: docs
 url: /tables/get-borders/
 aliases: [/get-a-list-of-borders/]
+description: "Get a list of table's borders in a Word document"
 weight: 80
 ---

-This REST API retrieves a collection of `Border` items.
+This REST API retrieves a collection of tables's `Border` items.

 ## REST API